rikhuijzer/PlutoStaticHTML.jl/docs/src/index.md

 # PlutoStaticHTML

 Convert Pluto notebooks to pure HTML (without Javascript).
-The benefit of this is that it can easily be styled via CSS.
+This allows Pluto notebooks to be embedded in Documenter, Franklin and (optionally) to be styled manually via CSS.
-Also, it is possible to zero or more code blocks making it easy to show Julia generated output without showing code.
+Also, it is possible to hide code blocks making it easy to show Julia generated output without showing code.
 Typically, converting Pluto notebooks to HTML is useful for things like

 - tutorials (a ready-to-use template can be found at <https://rikhuijzer.github.io/JuliaTutorialsTemplate/>)
 - blogs
 - documentation

-This package is used for the tutorials at [TuringGLM.jl](https://turinglang.github.io/TuringGLM.jl/dev/tutorials/linear_regression/).
+For a quick preview, this package is used for the tutorials at [TuringGLM.jl](https://turinglang.github.io/TuringGLM.jl/dev/tutorials/linear_regression/).
 Also, I'm using this package for my own blog, for example: <https://huijzer.xyz/posts/frequentist-bayesian-coin-flipping/>.

 ## API overview